Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 with subgroups

 The two elements $ (1,2) $ and $ (1,2,3) $ generate the group $ S_3 $.
-There are two non-trivial representations of this group, a one-dimensional representation and a two-dimensional one.
+There are two nontrivial representations of this group, a one-dimensional representation and a two-dimensional one.
 The first one, which we call $ a_1 $, may be realized by a real-valued Ising-like field, $ \phi^{a_1} $ that transforms under the generators as

-This representation preserves a faithful under transformations of the $ \Z_2 $ subgroup, $ \{\mathbb{1},(1,2)\} $, of $ S_3 $.
-So the condensation of $\phi^{a_1}$, that gives it a non-zero vacuum expectation value, breaks $S_3$ symmetry down to $S_3/Z_2=\Z_3$ symmetry.
-The second non-trivial representation, which we call $ a_2 $, may be realized by a complex two-component bosonic field $\Phi^{a_2}_\al$, $\al=1,2$.
+The condensation of $\phi^{a_1}$, that gives it a non-zero vacuum expectation value, breaks $S_3$ symmetry down to $S_3/\Z_2=\Z_3$ symmetry.
+The second nontrivial representation, which we call $ a_2 $, may be realized by a complex two-component bosonic field $\Phi^{a_2}_\al$, $\al=1,2$.
 It transforms under the $ S_3 $ generators as

 This representation is fully faithful in its $ S_3 $ action.
-The condensation of $\Phi^{a_2}$ satisfying $\Phi^{a_2}_1 = \Phi^{a_2}_2$ breaks $S_3$ symmetry down to $\Z_2$ symmetry.
+The condensation of $\Phi^{a_2}$ satisfying $\Phi^{a_2}_1 = \Phi^{a_2}_2$ breaks $S_3$ symmetry down to $\Z_2$.
 The condensation of $\Phi^{a_2}$ that does not satisfy $ \Phi^{a_2}_1 = \Phi^{a_2}_2$ breaks $S_3$ symmetry completely down to $\Z_1$ symmetry (\ie the trivial group).
-To study the different phases allowed by the symmetry breaking structure, we can work with the following Landau-Ginzburg functional defined in Euclidean space: (we have dropped the superscripts $ a_1,a_2 $ for readability)
+To study the different phases allowed by the symmetry breaking structure, we can work with the following Ginzburg-Landau functional (we have dropped the superscripts $ a_1,a_2 $ for readability):